J-R77-stack/Noughts_and_Crosses/README.md

 Noughts and crosses is an alternative name for the game Tic-tac-toe.
 You can read more about it on [Wikipedia](https://en.wikipedia.org/wiki/Tic-tac-toe)

 Two players play against each other, taking turns, one is O's and the other is X's.
-There are nice spaces on the board and the winner must get three X's or O's in a row, column or diagonal.
-If either played does not get three in a row, column or diagonal the game is a draw.
+There are nine spaces on the board and the winner must get three X's or O's in a row, column or diagonal.
+If either player does not get three in a row, column or diagonal the game is a draw.

 ## Features
 -----------------------------------------------------